-5.64 Elevating Base (Figure 5-20 and 5-23)
+5.4.4 Elevating Base (Figures 5-4 and 5-7)

-1. Run the elevating base to its top travel limit and run the canopy to its lowest position (closed).
-Use the shipping locks (Figure 5-14) to lock the canopy in the down position.
-Switch off and unplug the unit.
+1. Run the elevating base to its top travel limit then switch off and unplug the unit.
 2. Remove the mattress, bed and translation deck.
-3. Remove the chassis cover (see section 5.61).
+3. Remove the chassis cover (see section 5.41).
 4. Disconnect the elevating base electrical connector at J-45 on the relay board, and tie a wire to it so you can fish it back through during reassembly.
 5. Connect the replacement elevating column to the relay board, switch the unit back on and using the foot pedals fully extend the new column.
 Switch off and unplug the unit.
+6. Using a 4mm hex key remove the 4 screws (at the bottom of the base- 2 in back and 2 in front) that secure the lower shroud and slide it up past the speaker.